Beyond Grading Accuracy: Exploring Alignment of TAs and LLMs: Methodology

 \subsubsection{Parsing}

-The first stage of the pipeline is a parser implemented in Python that converts the student-generated JSON file into a natural language representation suitable for inclusion in an LLM prompt.
+The first stage of the pipeline is a Python parser that converts the student-generated JSON file into a natural-language representation suitable for inclusion in an LLM prompt.
 The JSON structure encodes classes as \textit{ClassNode} objects, with class names stored in the \textit{text} field.
 Associations are represented using labels, where \textit{startLabel} and \textit{endLabel} contain multiplicities and \textit{middleLabel} contains the association name.

 Although parsing may appear straightforward, student interaction with the modeling software introduces several challenges.
-Students are able to freely position labels, which often results in multiplicities and association names being placed in incorrect fields.
-In the system proposed by Bouali et al. (2025) \cite{Toward_Automated_UML_Assessment}, parsing assumes correct diagram construction, which does not consistently hold in practice.
-Additional issues arise from non-standard multiplicity representations, such as the use of textual descriptions instead of symbolic notation, as well as extraneous whitespace or text.
+Students can freely position labels, which often results in multiplicities and association names being placed in the wrong fields.
+In prior work \cite{Toward_Automated_UML_Assessment}, parsing assumes correct diagram construction, which does not consistently hold in practice.
+Additional issues arise from non-standard multiplicity representations, such as using textual descriptions instead of symbolic notation, as well as extraneous whitespace or text.

-The improved parser addresses these issues by independently inspecting all labels for valid multiplicities, including numeric values, the star symbol (i.e. * or 'many'), and written numbers.
+The improved parser addresses these issues by independently inspecting all labels for valid multiplicities, including numeric values, the star symbol (i.e., * or 'many'), and written numbers.
 Detected multiplicities are then matched to the most likely associated class based on node identifiers and the contents of different fields.
 For example, if a multiplicity is placed in the middle label rather than the start label, the parser corrects this during conversion to natural language.
 One remaining limitation concerns manually added free text, which cannot be reliably associated with a specific relationship using the available JSON information.
 To mitigate this, a new version of the modeling software is required.
 This iteration has since been introduced, but was not considered in the evaluation.
-As the system proposed by Bouali et al. (2025) \cite{Toward_Automated_UML_Assessment} does not account for this, making it difficult to attribute performance to the improvements in the parser.
+As the prior work \cite{Toward_Automated_UML_Assessment} does not account for this, it is difficult to attribute performance improvements to the parser.